odino/odino.github.com/source/_posts/2018-07-29-wasec-understanding-the-browser.markdown

 * `GET / HTTP/1.1`: with this first line, the browser aks the server to retrieve the document at the location `/`, adding that the rest of the request will follow the HTTP/1.1 protocol (it could also used `1.0` or `2`)
-* `Host: google.ae`: this is **the only HTTP header mandatory in HTTP/1.1**.
+* `Host: google.com`: this is **the only HTTP header mandatory in HTTP/1.1**.
 Since the server might serve multiple domains (`google.com`, `google.co.uk`, etc) the client here mentions that the request was for that specific host
-* `Accept: */*`: an optional header, here the browser is telling the server that it will accept any kind of response back.
-The server could have a resource that available in json, xml or html formats, so it can pick whichever format it prefers
+* `Accept: */*`: an optional header, where the browser is telling the server that it will accept any kind of response back.
+The server could have a resource that available in JSON, XML or HTML formats, so it can pick whichever format it prefers

 In this example, the browser, which acts as a **client**, is done with its request;
 now it's the turn of the server to reply back: